Best things to do in Aizu Wakamatsu

 There are several options on the menu for lunch and dinner ranging from Wappa Meshi by itself all the way to course dinners.
 One thing you may notice on their menu is that they write Meppa Meshi (めっぱめし) instead of Wappa Meshi (わっぱめし).
 This is because Meppa is an Aizu dialect for Wappa.

 As you may guess, I opted for the Aizu Hospitality meal which includes many small dishes placed on a tray around a Wappa Meshi dish in the centre.
-At the back, one of the small dishes is herring while another is a Tagoto original – Tofu made of corn.
+At the back, one of the small dishes is herring while another is a Tagoto original – Corn Tofu.
 Kozuyu (the special dish in a vermillion dish on the left) is separate but as it is one of the regional dishes that Aizu is famous for, this could not be missed out!
 On the right you have a potato in a sweet sauce and miso soup in the bowl behind.

 Wappa Meshi Tagoto